- Agile Budgeting

 Instead of telling people what documents must be completed by when in each project, however, I solve the needs by two means.
 One is the Agile Liaison role.
 As mentioned in its description, each business unit becomes aware of the project status and responsible for requesting the information it needs through that role throughout the project.
 This is done by creating epics or stories for required documentation, such as certification forms.

 The second method is the “template program.”
 A generic set of projects and/or epics are created that identify all of the “must-have” documents and other business requirements.
-Each time a new program is created, its sponsor copies the template program and revises it into his or her new program.
+Each time a new program is created, its sponsor copies the template program and revises it as needed.
 For details, see “Create a Template Program.”

 I have failed to convince any client company to do this, but it is possible to flex an existing gate model such that it does not interfere with agile organizations within.
 In fact, the 1986 article that introduced the term “scrum” to project work includes a gate model with four overlapping phases adapted from a sequential set of six.
 First used to develop a copier, the company later improved and spread the model.
 “Compared with that effort, a new product today requires one-half of the original total manpower,” the article says.
 “Fuji-Xerox has also reduced the product development cycle from 4 years to 24 months.”